TigerVNC/tigervnc/unix/vncserver/HOWTO.md

 # How to start TigerVNC server
 ## Add a user mapping
 With this you can map a user to a particular port.
-The mapping should be done in `/etc/tigervnc/vncserver.users` configuration file.
+The mapping should be done in `vncserver.users` configuration file.
 It should be pretty straightforward.
 Once you open the file you will see there are some examples, but basically the mapping is in form:
 ```
 :x=user
 ```